scrapli/scrapli_netconf/README.md

 At this time scrapli_netconf is a base implementation of very basic netconf 1.0 and netconf 1.1.
 It *should* work on anything that runs those versions of netconf, but has only been tested against the following platforms/versions:

+- Cisco IOS-XE (tested on: 16.04.01)
 - Cisco IOS-XR (tested on: 6.5.3)
 - Juniper JunOS (tested on: 17.3R2.10)

+Note that testing right now is still very limited so there may be some broken things!

 # Advanced Installation